hrbrmstr/ndjson/README.md

     FC=ccache gfortran
     F77=ccache gfortran

-### Why `ndjson` + Examples
+## Why `ndjson` + Examples

 An example of such files are the output from Rapid7 internet-wide scans, such as their [HTTPS study](https://scans.io/study/sonar.https).
-A gzip'd extract of 100,000 of one of those scans weighs in abt about 171MB.
+A gzip’d extract of 100,000 of one of those scans weighs in abt about 171MB.
 The records sometimes contain heavily nested JSON elements depending on how comprehensive the certificate data and other fields were.
 A typical record will look like this:

     {
       "vhost": "teamchat.buzzpoints.com",